imretomosvari/ach-parser-web/README.md

 # NACHA ACH parser
 This simple sattic HTML website with some JavaScript will parser your NACHA ACH payment instruction files.
 No dependencies were used in creating this project.

-You can try it [here](https://imretomosvari.github.io/ach-parser-web/) with this completely fake file:
+You can try it [here](https://imretomosvari.github.io/ach-parser-web/) with this completely fake domestic file:

 ```
 101 77665544311223344552401290600A094101SOME COOL BANK         MY COOL BANK           00000000